Musical Motives in the Ring

 Figure 3: The Rhinemaidens' Joy in the Gold

-reappearances of the motive of the Rhinedaughters that I have quoted, provided it were pursued through all the changing passions of the four-part drama, down to
+motive of the Rhinedaughters that I have quoted, provided it were pursued through all the changing passions of the four-part drama, down to Hagen’s Watch-Song in

-musical material that Wagner presented in this first scene.
-It is not until the third act of Siegfried that entirely new music appears: this material was
+Wagner presented in this first scene.
+It is not until the third act of Siegfried that entirely new music appears: this material was conceived for the

-that scene in Die Walküre with the ending of the final drama.
-There are many other connections, however, that clearly are intentional, such as the
+Die Walküre with the ending of the final drama.
+There are many other connections, however, that clearly are intentional, such as the transformations of

 Robert Donington, Wagner’s Ring and its Symbols, London, 1963.